mahmoud/clastic/README.rst

 access to all of the request data, including any GET or POST parameters or cookies that may have been sent with the request.::

-  from clastic import Application, default_response
+  from clastic import Application, render_basic

   def fancy(request):
       result = ''